Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Current Gaps and Future Work

-An important thread of discussion concerns the treatment of gender in research. \citet{devinney2022theories} criticize the field's predominantly binary and cis-normative conceptions of gender. \citet{hovy-spruit-2016-social} note that researchers often use pronouns or names as a proxy for gender, and \citet{gautam-etal-2024-stop} extend this observation to other sociodemographic attributes, describing ethical issues and giving practical advice. \citet{lauscher-etal-2022-welcome} study the use of third-person pronouns in English and propose a set of desiderata for pronoun inclusivity in NLP systems.
-The framing as an ethical issue has already been argued before by \citet{larson-2017-gender}, outlining ethical principles about the use of gender, and suggesting that researchers make underlying theory of gender explicit and use gender only if necessary.
+An important thread of discussion in Queer NLP papers concerns the treatment of gender in research. \citet{devinney2022theories} criticize the field's predominantly binary and cis-normative conceptions of gender. \citet{hovy-spruit-2016-social} note that researchers often use pronouns or names as a proxy for gender, and \citet{gautam-etal-2024-stop} extend this observation to other sociodemographic attributes, describing ethical issues and giving practical advice.
+The framing of the treatment of gender data as an ethical issue has already been argued before by \citet{larson-2017-gender}, outlining ethical principles about the use of gender, and suggesting that researchers make underlying theory of gender explicit and use gender only if necessary.

+We would like to see these recommendations more widely adopted in NLP, especially when papers address gender bias.
+Gender bias dedicated venues such as the Workshop on Gender Bias in NLP\footnote{\url{https://gebnlp-workshop.github.io/}} should release a set of guidelines for the treatment of gender as a variable (a ``gender bias starter pack'') to both guarantee a high standard within its accepted publications and to facilitate the permeation of best practices throughout the community.

-\subsection{Stakeholder involvement}
+\subsection{Stakeholder Involvement}

-Although most papers name the impact on the queer community as a motivating factor for their research, very few include queer community members as part of the development or evaluation of their methods.
-More often, linguistic representations like identity terms, pronouns, and automatically-calculated metrics are used as a stand-in for user feedback.
-Notable exceptions are \citet{gromann-etal-2023-participatory}, who conduct a workshop with representatives from the intersex and non-binary community to determine how they would like to be represented in translation, \citet{felkner-etal-2023-winoqueer}, who create the WinoQueer Benchmark with text input from the community, and \citet{ungless-etal-2023-stereotypes}, who survey trans and non-binary people on their experience with generated images.
+Although most papers name impact on the queer community as a motivating factor for their research, very few include queer community members as part of the development or evaluation of their methods\footnote{While not a substitute for broad stakeholder engagement, Queer NLP research is often conducted by queer researchers drawing on lived experience.
+These researchers face a double bind: disclosing their positionality (see Appendix \ref{sec:ethics}) can strengthen the grounding of their work, but may also risk negative career consequences through being outed.}.
+More often, linguistic representations like identity terms, pronouns, and automatically-calculated metrics are used as a stand-in for users.
+Notable exceptions are: \citet{gromann-etal-2023-participatory}, who conduct a workshop with representatives from the intersex and non-binary communities to determine how they would like to be represented in translation; \citet{felkner-etal-2023-winoqueer}, who create the WinoQueer Benchmark with text input from the community; and \citet{ungless-etal-2023-stereotypes}, who survey trans and non-binary people on their experience with generated images, specifically asking for ways in which users would like to be represented.
+Nevertheless, these approaches engage with the stakeholders only once and do not establish ways in which the community is continuously involved in the stewardship of technologies.